|

 had seen him with the "lady

-in question" in The Hobart Arms Hotel and was therefore the blackmailer; it wasn't
+in question" in The Hobart Arms Hotel and was probably the blackmailer;

-just a coincidence that the demanded blackmail amount was the same
+it wasn't just a coincidence that the demanded blackmail amount was

-as the investment - 10 thousand dollars; Ed innocently suggested that
+the same as the investment - 10 thousand dollars; Ed innocently suggested

 - Dave responded that he was reluctant to use the money